|Mounted on an album page this image shows Lt. Col. William George Hamley of the Royal Engineers.

 described as stalwartly working to stem the plague's tide until he himself was stricken with the fever.
 He recovered but the

-he was appointed to the Council of the Bermudas by Queen Victoria on December 23, 1865.
+time he was appointed to the Council of the Bermudas by Queen Victoria on 23 December 1865.

-long martyrdom from sciatica and acute rheumatic pains, when restless days would succeed the broken nights.
-But nothing
+one long martyrdom from sciatica and acute rheumatic pains, when restless days would succeed the broken nights.
+But

-could sour that sweet temper or quell the intellectual energy.
-Enfeebled by pain, he would pull himself together to write one
+nothing could sour that sweet temper or quell the intellectual energy.
+Enfeebled by pain, he would pull himself together to

 Hamley had quite a literary career.
 As far back as 1850, while still a Captain he had written his first novel Lady Lee's